torvalds/linux/Documentation/mm/damon/design.rst

 ``update interval``, ``minimum number of regions``, and ``maximum number of regions``.

+Note that ``minimum number of regions`` must be 3 or higher.
+This is because the virtual address space monitoring is designed to handle at least three regions to accommodate two large unmapped areas commonly found in normal virtual address spaces.
+While this restriction might not be strictly necessary for other operation sets like ``paddr``, it is currently enforced across all DAMON operations for consistency.

 To know how user-space can set the attributes via :ref:`DAMON sysfs interface
 <sysfs_interface>`, refer to :ref:`monitoring_attrs <sysfs_monitoring_attrs>`
 part of the documentation.